Back

 National Councils

-The nationally and regionally elected members to the National Councils serve three-year terms.
+The elected members to the National Councils serve three-year terms.
 Each council meets twice a year for approximately two days.
+In addition, elected members are encouraged to attend the College Board Forum.

 FAQ